How to Join

 - Receive your room assignment

-Before completing a language house application or registration form, save a blank copy to your computer.
+Before completing a language community application or registration form, save a blank copy to your computer.
 Then complete the application and resave it before sending it.
 If you complete the application before saving a copy, you may lose your work.
-Once you have filled out the form, please submit the completed application via email to assignMe@housing.wisc.edu with the subject line reading “Re: Language Program Applications”.
+Once you have filled out the form, please submit the completed application via email to assignMe@housing.wisc.edu with the subject line reading “Re: Language Community Applications”.

 Academic Year 2022-23